candleshine/DumbPin/docs/ARCHITECTURE.md

-# PinPoint Architecture
+# DumbPin Architecture

-This document outlines the architecture of the PinPoint application, explaining the key components, data flow, and technical decisions.
+This document outlines the architecture of the DumbPin application, explaining the key components, data flow, and technical decisions.

 ## System Overview